-Guest blogger Ali Fusi is a student on the BA (Hons) Theology, Religion, and Ethics programme within the St Mary's Institute of Theology.
+Guest blogger Ali Fusi is a student on the BA (Hons) Theology, Religion, and Ethics programme within the St Mary's School of Theology.

 We’re very cynical, pessimistic and depressing people.
 Every single person who has even the slightest ability to connect to others, will ultimately feel disappointment, rejection and maybe even hatred in their lives, and it is through these personal experiences that suffering is not only prevalent, but inevitable.
 As we grow and learn, even in youth, we are constant witnesses to multiple forms of suffering and we are all searching for the antidote; a way of responding to it.